Genially/plugins/README.md

 At Genially, we are developing a way to enhance creations using third-party plugins, giving them first-class support.

-Using this plugin feature, developers will be able to add new behaviour to Geniallys, create complex escape games, and many more things.
+Using this plugin feature, developers will be able to add new behavior to Geniallys, create complex escape games, and many more things.

 # Getting started